MattCCC/fetchff/README.md

   <summary><span style="cursor:pointer">Click to expand</span></summary>
   <br>

 The `fetchff` package provides comprehensive TypeScript typings to enhance development experience and ensure type safety.
-Below are details on the available types for both `createApiFetcher()` and `fetchf()`.
+Below are details on the available, exportable types for both `createApiFetcher()` and `fetchf()`.

 ### Generic Typings

 The `fetchff` package includes several generic types to handle various aspects of API requests and responses:

-- **`QueryParams<T = unknown>`**: Represents query parameters for requests.
+- **`QueryParams<ParamsType>`**: Represents query parameters for requests.
 Can be an object, `URLSearchParams`, an array of name-value pairs, or `null`.
-- **`BodyPayload<T = any>`**: Represents the request body.
+- **`BodyPayload<PayloadType>`**: Represents the request body.
 Can be `BodyInit`, an object, an array, a string, or `null`.
-- **`QueryParamsOrBody<T = unknown>`**: Union type for query parameters or body payload.
-Can be either `QueryParams<T>` or `BodyPayload<T>`.
+- **`QueryParamsOrBody<ParamsType, PayloadType>`**: Union type for query parameters or body payload.
+Can be either `QueryParams<ParamsType>` or `BodyPayload<PayloadType>`.
+Both default to `object`.
-- **`UrlPathParams<T = unknown>`**: Represents URL path parameters.
+- **`UrlPathParams<UrlParamsType>`**: Represents URL path parameters.
 Can be an object or `null`.
+- **`DefaultResponse`**: Default response for all requests.
+Default is: `any`.

 ### Typings for `createApiFetcher()`

-The `createApiFetcher()` function provides a robust set of types to define and manage API interactions.
-The key types available are:
+The `createApiFetcher<EndpointsMethods, EndpointsConfiguration>()` function provides a robust set of types to define and manage API interactions.

-- **`Endpoint<ResponseData = APIResponse, QueryParams = QueryParamsOrBody, PathParams = UrlPathParams>`**: Represents an API endpoint function, allowing to be defined with optional query parameters, URL path parameters, and request configuration.
+The key types are:

 - **`EndpointsMethods`**: Represents the list of API endpoints with their respective settings.
-It is your own interface that you can pass.
-It will be cross-checked against the `endpoints` property of the `createApiFetcher()` configuration.
-Each endpoint can be configured with its own specific settings such as query parameters, URL path parameters, and request configurations.
+It is your own interface that you can pass to this generic.
+It will be cross-checked against the `endpoints` object in your `createApiFetcher()` configuration.<br><br>Each endpoint can be configured with its own specific settings such as Response Payload, Query Parameters and URL Path Parameters.
+- **`Endpoint<ResponseData = DefaultResponse, QueryParams = QueryParamsOrBody, PathParams = UrlPathParams>`**: Represents an API endpoint function, allowing to be defined with optional query parameters, URL path parameters, and request configuration.
-- **`EndpointsCfg`**: Configuration for API endpoints, including query parameters, URL path parameters, and additional request configurations.
+- **`EndpointsSettings`**: Configuration for API endpoints, including query parameters, URL path parameters, and additional request configurations.
+Default is `typeof endpoints`.
 - **`RequestInterceptor`**: Function to modify request configurations before they are sent.
 - **`ResponseInterceptor`**: Function to process responses before they are handled by the application.
 - **`ErrorInterceptor`**: Function to handle errors when a request fails.